insanitywholesale/inherently.xyz/content/tutorials/2dock2furious.md

 ---
 title: "Beyond Docker"
-date: FILL--THIS--IN
+date: 2020-09-22T12:29:52+03:00
 tags: ["tutorial", "docker"]
 draft: false
 ---

 ## Preamble

+(Warning: the examples haven't been fully validated so they're not guaranteed to work)

 On the first part I only talked about docker and functionality included with it by default.
 This time we are going to look at a few extras.
-The list includes but is not limited to
+The list includes but is not limited to:

 - docker-compose since it's often the next step after standalone docker
 - a couple tips for Dockerfiles like being extra paranoid about the base image used and how to make sure the thing inside the container is running and listening to requests